Large-Area Balloon-Borne Polarized Gamma Ray Observer

 Design-397/217

-Characterization of crucial flight model components done: PMTs,
+Characterization of crucial flight model components done: PMTs, fast scintillators, and slow scintillators meet requirement

 Slow Scinti(active collimator)